 Rabbits that grind their teeth are usually in discomfort or pain.
 They may not be happy with their surroundings, or they might have an injury or medical issue that should be checked out by a veterinarian.
 If your rabbit starts grinding their teeth, first try relocating them to a more comfortable place.
 If the grinding continues, carefully check their limbs and bellies for discomfort.
 If any discomfort is discovered, a veterinarian visit may be in order.

-Bunnies do not squeal often, and in fact, many owners never hear their furry pet squeal throughout their lifetime.
+Hearing a rabbit squeal is quite uncommon, and in fact, many owners never hear their furry pet squeal throughout their lifetime.
 The sound is more like a scream than anything, and it means that a rabbit is severely unhappy or hurt.
 Someone might be restraining them when they want to get away, they might be afraid when a predator is nearby, or they could have seriously hurt themselves somehow.
 Any time a rabbit squeals, it is important to take steps to figure out exactly why.

 Rabbits will stomp their feet when they get angry, whether because they want to go beyond their barriers or because they want a toy that another rabbit is playing with.
 Not all rabbits stomp their feet, though; it depends on their unique personality.
 Some stubborn bunnies tend to stomp their feet often, while others that are more laid-back may not ever do so.